syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 1. ✅&nbsp;&nbsp;`xaasRequestPipeline`: Built a simple request pipeline
 1. ✅&nbsp;&nbsp;Packaged the pipeline as a Docker image
 1. ✅&nbsp;&nbsp;Tested the pipeline Docker image
-1. ✅&nbsp;&nbsp;`workerClusterResources`: Defined what needs to be present on your worker clusters to fulfil this Promise
+1. ✅&nbsp;&nbsp;`workerClusterResources`: Defined what needs to be present on your Worker Clusters to fulfil this Promise
 1. ✅&nbsp;&nbsp;Installed your Kratix Promise
 1. ✅&nbsp;&nbsp;Created and submitted a Kratix Resource Request
 1. ✅&nbsp;&nbsp;Reviewed the components of a Promise